mitsuba-renderer/drjit/docs/cpp.rst

           ...
       );

-   Instead, capture relevant variable state *by value*.
+   Instead, capture relevant variable state *by value* or include it as part of ``state``.
 Dr.Jit will move the two functions (``cond`` and ``body`` including captured state) into a persistent object that will eventually be released by the AD backend when it is no longer needed.

 Vectorized conditionals
 -----------------------